21 Headless CMS Platforms That You Should Check Out

 Cons:

-• Does not support some platforms and their plug-in may not work properly.
+• It does not support some platforms, and their plug-in may not work properly.

 • Lacks flexibility while creating models.